refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 ## Using the `add` Command

-The `add` command can be used to create new resources and providers.
-It's a powerful command that can create a new resource or a provider with a single command.
+The `add` command creates new resources and providers with a single command.

 Try to run the following command to create a new resource called `categories`: